You're a Koala!

 Motto: I get on with it quietly

 Koalas are popular and warm animals.
-They like the safety of their eucalyptus trees and the security and safety of their families, being loyal and caring to those around them.
-Koalas have strong muscles around their pouch to protect their young, and can also be strong and determined to protect what they believe in.
+They like the safety of their eucalyptus trees and their families, and are loyal and caring to those around them.

-They're usually loyal, loving and reliable.
-They go out of their way to support their partner.
+- Get on with everyone.
+Usually loving and reliable.
+Sensitive to others' needs and go out of their way to support friends.

 Caring, quiet, respect and follow procedures and rules, expect deadlines to be met.
 Sometimes their desire to please people and follow the rules can cause personal stress.